raisa-m/ElancoTickSighting-RM/README.md

 - Optional: notes and image upload
 - Saves to API or local storage if offline

-## Species Identification Guide
+## Species Guide
 - Information on all five tick species
 - Physical descriptions and images
 - Habitat and seasonal activity
 - Risk levels to pets

-## Seasonal Activity Chart
+## Seasonal Activity

-Monthly breakdown of tick sightings
+- Monthly breakdown of tick sightings
-Filter by city or year
+- Filter by city or year
-Helps identify when ticks are most active
+- Helps identify when ticks are most active

 ## Prevention Tips

-Always visible advice on protecting pets
+- Always visible advice on protecting pets
-Information on tick treatments
+- Information on tick treatments
-Tips on regular checks and environmental management
+- Tips on regular checks and environmental management

+# How to Use :)

+## Viewing Sightings
+1. Open index.html in your browser
+2. Use filters to narrow down sightings
+3. Click markers or results to see details
+4. Check out the Species Guide and Seasonal Activity

+## Reporting Sightings
+1. Click "Report a Sighting"
+2. Fill in the required information
+3. Submit - your sighting appears on the map

+## Setup
+1. Download all project files
+2. Open index.html in any modern browser
+3. No installation or build process needed

+## Privacy
+- No personal data is collected.
+Sightings are anonymous and location data is only at city level.

+## Credits
+- Elanco for the project brief and API
+- OpenStreetMap contributors